notsammy002/stage-1-project/README.md

 You can also take the glimpse of our Project,just follow the below steps:

-1.Clone the git repo and then install npm in folder.
+1.Clone the git repo.

-2. Install all the library mention above using npm install commands

-3.run the command npm run start in terminal to start the app at port 3000.
+2. Open the html file in any browser

 ## Screenshot
 ![Screenshot 2022-03-17 153015](https://user-images.githubusercontent.com/97031223/158785919-db610657-af1c-428a-b7a5-63ece911c3c6.png)